 A pre-pack is where a sale of all or part of a distressed company's business and assets is negotiated prior to administrators being appointed and is then completed very shortly after the administration commences.
-While prepacks have long attracted criticism and been the subject of lobbying for reform (leading to the recent change to UK insolvency law requiring independent evaluation of a pre-pack to a connected party), they remain an important part of the UK restructuring landscape.
+Whilst pre-packs have long attracted criticism and been the subject of lobbying for reform (leading to the recent change to UK insolvency law requiring independent evaluation of a pre-pack to a connected party as our colleague Phil de Vries comments INSERT LINK), they remain an important part of the UK restructuring landscape.
 They also have some particularly attractive benefits for purchasers who are able to "cherry pick" the valuable assets of the group, leaving behind liabilities, unviable contracts and other less desirable assets of the business.

-Whether bidding to acquire a hotel asset as part of a pre-pack or whether a bidder is making an acquisition from administrators who have already been appointed and are continuing to trade the hotel, the key point in both cases is that the investor is no longer negotiating opposite a solvent company.
-Instead, you are transacting with an insolvent company acting by administrators, who are qualified insolvency practitioners whose objective is to realize the property and assets of the seller for the benefit of its creditors.
+Whether bidding to acquire a hotel asset as part of a pre-pack or whether a bidder is making an acquisition from administrators who have already been appointed and are continuing to trade the hotel, the key point in both cases if that the investor is no longer negotiating opposite a solvent company.
+Instead, you are transacting with an insolvent company acting by administrators, who are qualified insolvency practitioners whose objective is to realise the property and assets of the seller for the benefit of its creditors.
 The key focuses for the administrators in this sale process will be:

-Speed and certainty of execution by a buyer;

-- Maximization of day one value to obtain the best price reasonably obtainable; - Ensuring the relevant secured creditors have approved the deal on the table; and - Transacting on a basis of non-recourse to the administrators with the usual protections for administrators being included in the documentation.
+- speed and certainty of execution by a buyer; - maximisation of day 1 value to obtain the best price reasonably obtainable; - ensuring the relevant secured creditors have approved with the deal on the table; and - transacting on a basis of non-recourse to the administrators with the usual protections for administrators being included in the documentation.

 The latter is the most important point which a buyer should be aware of, as the administrators will not be in a position to offer the buyer any of the usual contractual protections.
 An administration asset purchase agreement will look both strange and familiar to buyers and their counsel.
-The key difference is the clause headed "exclusion of personal liability and warranties."
-With the administrators having limited information about the business and assets, they contract on the basis that no representations, warranties, conditions, or indemnities will be given.
-A buyer's first mark-up typically introduces great swathes of such protections but they are almost certainly a non-starter from the administrators' perspective, delaying matters and potentially damaging the buver's credibility opposite the administrators and the secured creditors in the background.
+The key difference is the clause headed "exclusion of personal liability and warranties".
+With the administrators having limited information about the business and assets, they contract on the basis that no representations, warranties, conditions or indemnities will be given.
+We frequently act for administrators opposite buyers whose first mark-up introduces great swathes of such protections but they are almost certainly a non-starter from the administrators' perspective, delaying matters and potentially damaging the buyer's credibility opposite the administrators and the secured creditors in the background.

-While the administrators may possibly assist with due diligence queries-on a strictly non-reliance basis-ultimately an investor has to accept that they are buying whatever right, title and interest (if any) that the seller has in the underlying business and assets and on a "sold as seen" basis.
+Whilst the administrators may possibly assist with due diligence queries - on a strictly non-reliance basis - ultimately an investor has to accept that they are buying whatever right, title and interest (if any) that the seller has in the underlying business and assets and on a "sold as seen" basis.
 The onus is therefore on the buyer and its counsel to focus on the assets of value and of strategic importance to the business to get as much comfort as to title and condition as can be achieved in the time available.
 Typical recurring issues in a hotel context include: